Back to blog

 Here’s the problem: You can actually harm your website’s SEO efforts by stuffing keywords into alt text.
 Even worse, the people who actually rely on alt text to understand a page will certainly take notice.

-If you can naturally fold a keyword into your alt text, great.
-But don’t fall into the trap of treating alt text like an SEO tool.
+If you can naturally fold a keyword into your alt text — great.
+But don’t fall into the trap of keyword stuffing.

 Take the Next Steps Toward Accessibility